 In the video, I chat about real estate investing, but the big-picture idea applies across topics — including music, art, fitness, cooking, creative writing, nutrition, stock and bond investing, and personal finance 101.

 Choose your mentors wisely.

-It’s a 10-week online training that walks you, A-thru-Z, through everything you need to know as a beginner rental property investor.
+Our class, Your First Rental Property, is an 11-week online training that walks you, A-thru-Z, through everything you need to know as a beginner rental property investor.
 Learn more here, where you can also check out stories from our students and alumni.

 If you want to prepare for investing in real estate this year, join our VIP waitlist, where you’ll get a 7-day sneak peek of the material inside the course.

 We open enrollment twice a year – once in the spring, and once in the fall.
 Our students have lifetime access to the course, which includes quizzes, worksheets, spreadsheets, templates, forums, and peer support from small accountability groups.